pantheon-systems/documentation/source/content/create-custom-upstream.md

 <Tab title="GitLab" id="gitlab-auth">

-Custom Upstreams from GitLab repositories must be created for you by Pantheon Support.
+Custom Upstreams from GitLab repositories must be set up for you by Pantheon Support.

 1. From the repository, click on **<i class="fa fa-gear"></i> Settings**, then **Repository**.